 1. The Unconditional Allowance

-Ideally, under this scenario, if your child wants an e-reader, an aquarium, or a new bike, and there is no major holiday or birthday in sight, he or she would ask you for the money and you would determine whether your child has earned the money or what she or he can do to earn it, or a portion of it.
-This scenario forces both you and your child to consider money management each time a situation arises.
-This method may be suitable for parents who don’t feel kids should earn money for doing chores, but should rather receive the funds simply by virtue of being a member of the family.
+Ideally, under this scenario, if your child wants an e-reader, an aquarium, or a new bike, and there is no major holiday or birthday in sight, they would ask you for the money and you would determine whether your child has earned the money or what they can do to earn it or a portion of it.

 4. The Hybrid

-This is the method I and many other parents use.
-As a contributing member of the family, my 13-year-old son is expected to do certain chores around the house for free.
-He can earn money for tackling larger tasks, many of which he can choose, some of which he cannot; the amount he earns depends on the difficulty of the task or how long it takes.
-This forces us to discuss money each time he takes on a larger task.
+He can earn additional money for tackling larger tasks.
+The amount he earns depends on the task’s difficulty or how long it takes.
+That forces us to discuss money each time he takes on a larger task.

-If your child comes home from school with stories about the exorbitant amounts of money his or her friends get for their allowances, consider this simple guideline before caving in to demands to “keep up with the Joneses.”
+If your child comes home from school with stories about the exorbitant amounts of money their friends get for an allowance, refer to this simple guideline before caving in to demands to keep up with the Joneses.

-A general rule of thumb is to pay $1 per year of age on a weekly basis, so a 10-year-old would earn $10 per week, a 14-year-old would earn $14 per week, and so on.
-If this seems high (or low) to you, you can come up with whatever seems reasonable based on how much work gets done (if you link the allowance to chores), how many children you give an allowance to, what your allowance budget is, and what type of allowance system you use.
+If this seems high (or low) to you, you can come up with whatever seems reasonable based on how much work gets done (if you link the allowance to chores), how many children you have, what your allowance budget is, and what type of allowance system you use.

 Where Does the Money Go?

 It isn’t enough to give kids their own money and expect them to learn responsibility.
-We as parents must also teach them to manage it, because when left to their own devices, few kids will manage money well.
+When left to their own devices, few kids will manage money well.
+We as parents must also teach them to manage it.

 Teach Kids to Apportion Funds

 You may also want to encourage children to reserve a percentage of their earnings to donate to charity.
-Having them choose the charity of their choice will make them more likely to set aside the money.
-Just like we give to charities that matter to us, children also need to give to a charity that matters to them, or they won’t be motivated to do it.
+Having them choose the charity makes them more likely to set aside the money.

 Allow Them to Spend